 If students fall below a cumulative 2.0 GPA, they will be placed on academic probation.
 At the end of each semester, the Academic Review Committee will make recommendations about students' academic status.
 Students placed on academic warning or probation will be assigned to the Academic Recovery Program.

 Academic Recovery Program

-The Academic Recovery Program provides individual assistance to students that are on academic warning or probation, as defined below.
-Students who are part of this program will work with the Care Center staff to assess their academic situation, develop an academic success plan, and ensure they take advantage of all available support services.
+The Academic Recovery Program provides individual assistance to students that are in academic jeopardy.
+Students who are part of this program will work with the academic support staff to develop an academic success plan.

 Academic Jeopardy